 I am officially in love with making little appetizers in crispy wonton cups.
-Recently I took one of my favorite flavors - buffalo chicken - and put it inside a wonton wrapper.
+Recently I took one of my favorite flavors - buffalo chicken - and put it inside of a wonton wrapper.
+The result was nothing short of amazing.
+They are perfect for parties, light dinners or watching the big game on t.v.

 You can find these wrappers in different shapes and sizes.
 There are circle ones and large, square ones.
 I buy the small squares.
 The official name is "won ton wrapper," but most folks blend the word "wonton" together when referencing them.
-There are forty-eight wrappers in the package that I buy.
-They are around twenty calories per wrapper ... of course, that is before filling.
-My brand runs around two dollars for the pack.
+There are forty-eight wrappers in the package that I buy and they run around two dollars for the pack.

-These Buffalo Chicken Wonton Cups embody everything I love surrounding the flavors of buffalo chicken.
+These Buffalo Chicken Wonton Cups embody everything that I love surrounding the flavors of buffalo chicken.
 They have just enough of a kick without being overly spicy.
 You get some creaminess (and coolness) from the cream cheese and bleu cheese dressing.
-The melted cheese kind of binds everything together.
+The melted cheese pretty much binds everything together.
 And, you have some crunch from the chopped celery and green onions.
-Oh, and the wontons ... they crisp up beautifully!
+Oh, and the wontons ... they crisp up beautifully and are a great vehicle to hold everything.

 Recipe yields 12 cups.